-There are web links that let you add an appointment to your Outlook calendar.
-They are simple to use and there’s trick to make them even better.
+There are web links or .ics files that let you add an appointment direct to your Outlook calendar without retyping.
+Airlines and some theater and concert events offer them at the end of online booking.
+They are simple to use but there’s also tricks to make them even better.

 You’d hope that a click on that link would create a new appointment in Outlook (or whatever default calendar app) will many of the fields filled in.
 You can review the appointment, click Save and it’s in your calendar.
 Oh, if it were that simple.